opencv/opencv/doc/tutorials/calib3d/usac.markdown

 There are three new sample files in opencv/samples directory.

-1.  `epipolar_lines.cpp` – input arguments of `main` function are two pathes to images.
+1.  `epipolar_lines.cpp` – input arguments of `main` function are two paths to images.
 Then correspondences are found using SIFT detector.
-Fundamental matrix is found using RANSAC from tentaive correspondences and epipolar lines are plot.
+Fundamental matrix is found using RANSAC from tentative correspondences and epipolar lines are plot.

 2.  `essential_mat_reconstr.cpp` – input arguments are path to data file containing image names and single intrinsic matrix and directory